advanced-cropper/vue-advanced-cropper/example/docs/components/rectangle-stencil.md

 The class name for the preview component.

-### `boundingBoxClassname`
+### `boundingBoxClass`

-The class name for the bouding box component.
+The class name for the bounding box component.
 Probably you don't need to use it.

 ### `handlerComponent`
 Default: `SimpleHandler`